kototuz/kovsh/README.md

-# Kovsh - a terminal shell
+# Kovsh
 ## Desription
-Kovsh is a terminal shell written in C.
+Kovsh is a command parser written in C

 ## Usage
 > Work in progress

-## Plans
-- [ ] terminal ui
-- [ ] lua as a way to configure settings